Chart Color Schemes

 The level of residential development activity in Greenvale - Bulla was found to be higher than 90% of real estate markets across the country

-Greenvale-Bulla has seen approximately 431 dwelling approvals per year over the past five financial years, totalling 2,155 homes from FY-20 to FY-25.
-As of FY-26, there have been 151 recorded approvals.
-On average, around 2.5 people move to the area annually for each new home constructed between FY-21 and FY-25, indicating strong demand that supports property values.
-New homes are being built at an average cost of $311,000, aligning with regional trends.
+Greenvale - Bulla has received approximately 431 dwelling approvals annually over the past five financial years, totalling 2,155 homes.
+As of FY-26185 approvals have been recorded.
+On average, 2.5 people move to the area per new home constructed each year between FY-21 and FY-25, indicating strong demand for housing.
+The average construction cost value of new homes is $311,000, aligning with regional trends.

-Population forecasts indicate Greenvale - Bulla will gain 23,358 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.
+Development is keeping pace with projected population growth, though increasing competition among buyers is expected as the population expands.

 Frequently Asked Questions - Development